7 Steps To Reduce Salon No Shows and Missed Appointments

 Whether it’s via email, phone call or text, appointment reminders can be the saving grace for salon suite owners.
 Make sure you send out the reminder within the cancellation window, and make canceling the appointment easy.

 5. Build Relationships With Your Clients

 When your clients know you as a person and respects you, they’ll be less likely to waste your time.
-Build a genuine relationship with your clients.
+Building a genuine relationship with your clients creates customer loyalty and will help with client retention.
 When you take care of them, they will want to do the same for you.

 If you feel comfortable, you can even mention to them how costly and ineffective it can be when clients are late or miss appointments.
 If they take the hint, they’ll never miss another one!